-Pemex stations are all full service, so you will not pump your own gas.
+All gas stations in Mexico are full service, so you will not need to pump your own gas.
 Pemex stations sell three different types of gas: Magna (regular unleaded), Premium (high octane unleaded), and diesel.
 Let the attendant know how much you want and which type.
 Gasoline is measured in liters, not in gallons in Mexico, so when figuring out how much you're paying for gas, remember that one gallon is equal to 3.785 liters.

-Payment at gas stations is usually in cash, but some stations do accept credit cards and debit cards.
+Payment at gas stations is usually in cash (Mexican pesos, no foreign currency accepted), and this is usually easier and more convenient, but some stations do accept credit and debit cards.
 You may have to get out of your car to go to the machine and type in your PIN number.
 The attendant will let you know if that is the case.

 Useful Phrases at the Gas Station